coder/docs/guides/deployments/proxy.md

     http: https://localhost
 ```

-For a [SOCKS 5 proxy](https://en.wikipedia.org/wiki/SOCKS) with on port 1080,
+For a [SOCKS 5 proxy](https://en.wikipedia.org/wiki/SOCKS) on port 1080,
 use the setting:

 ```yaml